oddbird/sass/spec/statement.md

   * Otherwise, add the result of [Consuming a Statement in the `indented` syntax] to `statements` with an `indentationLevel` of `indentationLevel`.

+  [Consuming a Statement in the `indented` syntax]: #consuming-a-statement-sequence-in-the-indented-syntax

 * Return `statements`.

 ### Consuming a Statement in the `indented` syntax

-This algorithm consumes input from a stream of [code points] in the Indented syntax and returns a Statement.
+This algorithm consumes input from a stream of [code points] in the indented syntax and returns a Statement.
 It takes an integer `indentationLevel` that defaults to 0.

-Return the result of [Consuming a StatementWithoutBlock] or [Consuming a StatementWithBlock] with `indentationLevel` according to the Statement's specific definition.
+Return the result of [Consuming a Statement Without Block in the `indented` syntax] or [Consuming a Statement With Block in the `indented` syntax] with `indentationLevel` according to the Statement's specific definition.

+[Consuming a Statement Without Block in the `indented` syntax]: #consuming-a-statement-without-block-in-the-indented-syntax
+[Consuming a Statement With Block in the `indented` syntax]: #consuming-a-statement-with-block-in-the-indented-syntax

-### Consuming a StatementWithoutBlock in the `indented` syntax
+### Consuming a Statement Without Block in the `indented` syntax

-This algorithm consumes input from a stream of [code points] in the indented syntax and returns a StatementWithoutBlock.
+This algorithm consumes input from a stream of [code points] in the indented syntax and returns a Statement Without Block.

 * Let `statement` be an empty buffer.